Four merged 'super colleges' launch

 In most parts of Scotland there will eventually be just one so called "super college", spread across a number of different sites.

-A number of mergers have already taken place, but Thursday marks the biggest single day in the process.'Exciting time'
+A number of mergers have already taken place, but Thursday marks the biggest single day in the process.

 The new colleges being launched are:

 - Glasgow Clyde College - made up of Anniesland College, Cardonald College and Langside College.

 - West College Scotland - made up of Reid Kerr College, Clydebank College and James Watt College (Greenock campus).

 - Ayrshire College - made up of Ayr College, Kilmarnock College and James Watt College (Kilwinning and Largs campuses).

 - Fife College - made up of Adam Smith College and Carnegie College plus staff from the Elmwood campus of Scotland's Rural College in Cupar.

 A further four mergers are scheduled for later this year.

 The education secretary said: "This is an exciting time for our college sector with students and employers reaping the benefits.